How can fathers and other constituent leaders inform Family First and other system change efforts?

 How are you involved in your state’s change efforts?

-Our agency, Morrison Child and Family Services in Oregon, has existed for about 15 years, and its former director was a champion of the parent voice.
+Our agency, Morrison Child and Family Services in Oregon, has existed since 1947, and its former director was a champion of the parent voice.
 She started our Parents Anonymous program, and after I became involved, one of the very first things I did was to set up the Fathers Advisory Board, which consists of a group of fathers who are former consumers of child welfare in our community, working together to identify the barriers that fathers most typically encounter in child welfare.
 Our focus for the last year has been treatment services.
-For instance, while there are about 900 substance use treatment beds in our district, approximately 380 are dedicated to mothers with children yet only two are dedicated to fathers with children.
+For instance, while there are about 381 substance use treatment beds in our district, approximately 76 are dedicated to mothers with children yet only three are sometimes available to fathers with children and none are dedicated to fathers with children.
 We’ve been trying to work with child welfare, county mental health and substance abuse treatment services to address this gap.
-We also focused on dedicated visitation spaces — there used to be no space for a father to visit with his child while in treatment, but we worked with all our local treatment services, and now almost all have dedicated rooms for dads to visit with their kids.
+We also focused on dedicated visitation spaces — there used to be no space for a father to visit with his child while in treatment, but we worked with our local treatment services, and now almost all have dedicated rooms for dads to visit with their kids.

 We also have a parent advisory council funded by child welfare that includes 13 parents representing different areas of our state.
 We get together four times a year and spend half a day with the child welfare director, providing feedback on various issues and processes, or new initiatives – from development to implementation to evaluation.
 We also participate in all the PIPs [Program Improvement Plans] that result from the CFSR [Child and Family Services Reviews].